mhackermsft/BlazorAIChat/readme.md

 Note: If deployed on an Azure App Service with EasyAuth enabled, the uploaded documents become knowledge for only the user who uploaded the document.
 It does not share the knowledge with other users of the solution.
 If you are not using EasyAuth, you are running local, or deployed the app on another .NET web host, all of the users will be considered guests and all of the knowledge uploaded will be shared.

 ## Requirements
 - **Azure Subscription**: Must include at least one Azure OpenAI chat model and one Azure OpenAI embedding model deployed.
+Optionally you can use Azure Cosmos DB for MongoDB for the knowledge storage.
 - **Deployment Options**:
   - **Local**: Can be run locally.
   - **Azure App Service**: Can be published to an Azure App Service.
 If deployed on Azure App Service, EasyAuth can be enabled for authentication.